2022 Honda CRF250F Owner Review

 I contacted Emperor Racing, and they had me make some measurements of the skid plate and of the bike.
 I also sent them some photos.
 I was told that no one else had reported fitment issues with their CRF250F skid plate (except one person had to enlarge the top front mounting holes a bit).
 Emperor Racing offered to custom-fit the skid plate if I could bring my bike to them, but that wasn't practical for me.
 The dealer that I bought the skid plate from wouldn't take it back even though Emperor Racing offered to refund them for the cost.
 The skid plate looked well made, but it did not fit my bike most likely due to a manufacturing variation in the skid plate.
 Although the upper skid plate mounting tabs welded to the bike frame appeared to be a bit off, I seriously doubt that the main frame of the bike itself was the problem.
 The skid plate has multiple bends in the front portion; I think some of those bends were a bit off (lower one(s) bent too much, and higher one(s) not quite enough).
 In the end, Emperor Racing offered to fully refund me for the skid plate, and I accepted.

-I ordered an Anker plastic skid plate from HyperLite Moto in the US.
-It cost about $130 CAD with shipping (USPS), so it's not cheap, but it's quite a bit less than the aluminum skid plates that I priced out.
-It took about 2 weeks to arrive (I didn't have to pay provincial sales tax or brokerage fees).
+I purchased an Anker plastic skid plate from HyperLite Moto in the US.
+It cost about $130 CAD with shipping (USPS) in 2022; it cost quite a bit less than the aluminum skid plates that I priced out.
+It took about 2 weeks to arrive (I didn't have to pay Canadian sales tax or brokerage fees).
 The skid plate is advertised as being 5 mm thick, but it's a bit less (4 mm on the sides, about 4.5 mm on the bottom).
 The OEM skid plate is 3 mm thick.
 The Anker skid plate should offer adequate protection for the riding I do.
 It's supposed to install with the stock bolts, but I had to purchase longer bolts and spacers for the top front mounting locations.
 I used 5 mm flat plumbing washers for the spacers.
 For the left side upper mounting tab, I also had to add a 1 mm thick regular washer.
 All the holes lined up, and the curve of the skid plate matched that of the frame unlike the Emperor Racing skid plate (on both counts).
 The skid plate needs to be removed to change the oil and filter.
 Access to the oil dipstick is limited; you either have to bend out the side of the skid plate (it returns to normal position) or remove it.

 Comparing the CRF250F to other bikes

-Bikes in this class include the Honda CRF230F (replaced by the CRF250F), Yamaha TTR230, Kawasaki KLX230R/KLX230RS and maybe the Kawasaki KLX300R (at the upper end).
+Other bikes in this class include the discontinued Honda CRF230F, Yamaha TTR230, Kawasaki KLX230R / KLX230RS and maybe the Kawasaki KLX300R (at the upper end).
 I've looked at, and have sat on, all of these motorcycles, but I have not ridden any of them.
 I have owned a Honda XR200R, the predecessor of the CRF230F.
 I'll point out some of the features and specifications.

 The 2022 CRF250F has a 249 cc, fuel-injected, air-cooled, electric-start, four-valve motor with a 5-speed transmission.
 The other bikes listed here have a 6-speed transmission and also electric start (only).
-The seat height is 883 mm (34.8 in) and the curb mass is 120 kg (265 lbs) with a 6.0 l fuel capacity.
+The seat height is 883 mm (34.8 in) and the curb mass is 120 kg (265 lbs) with a 6.0 L fuel capacity.
 The suspension is non-adjustable except for the rear spring preload.
 It has front and rear disc brakes.
 There is a keyed ignition and a low-fuel indicator light.
-The CRF250F lists for $5799 CAD in 2023 (up $100 over 2022) and $5949 CAD for 2024 + fees + taxes and comes with a 6-month warranty.
+The CRF250F lists for $5949 CAD for 2024 + fees ($608) + taxes and comes with a 6-month warranty.
+The 2025 CRF250F has been announced in the US, and it doesn't look like there are any changes except the graphics.

 The KLX300R is really in a class of its own here.
-It has fully adjustable suspension, liquid cooling, fuel injection, more engine performance, has front and rear disc brakes, and is heavier at 128 kg (282 lbs) with a 7.9 l fuel capacity.
-It's also tall with a seat height of 925 mm (36.4 in).
-It lists for $6499 CAD for the 2023 (up $300 over 2022) and $6799 CAD fro the 2024 + fees + taxes, and has a 6-month warranty.
-I seriously considered the KLX300R over the CRF250F, but I decided against it, mainly because of the seat height.
+It has fully adjustable suspension, liquid cooling, fuel injection, more engine performance, has front and rear disc brakes, and is heavier at 128 kg (282 lbs) with a 7.9 L fuel capacity.
+It's also tall with a seat height of 925 mm (36.4 in), but the seat height was reduced to 900 mm (35.4 in) for the 2023 model.
+The 2023 lists for $6499 CAD (up $300 over 2022), and the 2024 lists for $6799 CAD + fees + taxes, and has a 6-month warranty.
+I seriously considered the KLX300R over the CRF250F, but I decided against it at the time, mainly because of the seat height.
 I prefer the lower seat height of the CRF250F, plus my kid is able to ride it (not the case with the KLX300R).
+With the lower seat height, it might be worth having another look at the KLX300R.

 Last Words